 - Freezer – Take your cooked waffles and freeze them on a baking sheet.
 Once they are frozen, take them and place them in an airtight bag or container.
 Your pumpkin waffles will stay frozen without sticking together.
 They will last in the freezer for two to three months.

 - Reheating – Stick your pumpkin waffles in the toaster oven to reheat or in the microwave until they are warmed through.
 This should only take one to two minutes.
 You do not want to overcook the pumpkin muffins.
 They will dry out and become hard.

 More Pumpkin Recipes

-Pumpkin is a surprisingly versatile ingredient that can be used in a lot of different recipes.
+Pumpkin is surprisingly versatile!
+You can use it in a lot of different recipes.
 My favorite pumpkin recipes are desserts, of course, but pumpkin is also very good in soups and casseroles.
-A couple of my favorite pumpkin recipes to make in the fall are Dinner in a Pumpkin and Pumpkin Cobbler.
-Some of my other favorite pumpkin recipes are:
+If you loved these pumpkin waffles, try some of our other delicious pumpkin recipes!

 How to Make Pumpkin Waffles

 - Waffle Iron